HalphasX/Oh-Village/README.md

 - Photoshop CC17

 ## To open the game
-You need :
-- Unity v2020.3.8f1; platform Windows-64bit
 You should :
-- Download this whole repository and open the game using Unity Hub.
+- Open Unity v2020.3.8f1; platform Windows-64bit, and Download this whole repository and open the game using Unity Hub.
+- Or, you can access the executable via https://villageproducer.itch.io/oh-village and follow the installation instruction there.

 ## Program Flow